Non-Stationary Critical Phenomena: Expanding The Critical Point: Field Theory: Effective Thermodynamics in inertial frames

 Phase separated solutions of Eq.~(\ref{eq:NSAMB}) (\emph{i.e.} in the co-moving frame) have a natural thermodynamic interpretation in terms of two reservoirs with distinct chemical potentials connected by a boundary solution.
-Ordinarily, one would be expect a resultant flux.
-However, due to the non-conservative force, $F$, this flux is arrested leaving the system in a stationary, equilibriumlike, state, with such an interpretation illustrated in Fig.~\ref{fig:boundary}, left and centre.
+Ordinarily, one would expect a resultant flux.
+However, due to the non-conservative force, $F$, this flux is arrested leaving the system in a stationary, equilibriumlike, state, with such an interpretation illustrated in Fig.~\ref{fig:boundary}(a) and (b).

 By contrast, in the lab frame we have Eq.~(\ref{eq:muJpartial}), directly implying $\Delta\mu_{\rm bulk}\propto\int_{x_L}^{x_G}J_\partial/(1-\phi)\,dx$, however this is a difficult quantity to interpret.
 Instead, we consider the interpretation that the moving phase boundaries are associated with a flux which arises from the difference in chemical potentials between the effective reservoirs.
 To characterise this, we quantify the density that is `swept out' by the moving boundary per unit time across the liquid-to-gas interface through